 1. Choose the best indoor outdoor furniture

-Looking to create an amazing deck that's perfect for indoor outdoor living?
-Start with the garden chairs and recliners.
-If you can choose stylish pieces that aren't overly bulky, wouldn't be out of place in a conservatory or living room, and are perfect for lounging, you're on the right track.
+To create the perfect outdoor living decking area, start by choosing lovely garden chairs and recliners.
+Choose stylish pieces that aren't overly bulky and wouldn't be out of place in a conservatory or living room.
 Group them around an outdoor rug, add a side table, and you've got the perfect, sociable living room set-up, only outdoors.

 We like the versatility of this outdoor furniture range from Graham & Green, including the inviting Alana Rocking Chair.

 2. Design a covered indoor outdoor living space